artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Transfers with descriptive and/or rights metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Archivematica can recognize descriptive and/or rights metadata that is included with your transfer.
-As long as the metadata is in a format that Archivematica can understand, Archivematica can parse the metadata to include it in the AIP METS file.
-If you are using AtoM or ArchivesSpace, the metadata can be passed on to these access systems for further use.

-Descriptive and/or rights metadata can be added to standard, unzipped, zipped, and disk image transfer types.

-To include descriptive and/or rights metadata with your transfer, you must add a subdirectory called ``metadata`` to the top level of the transfer.
-The metadata directory named is a reserved name in Archivematica; it must not be used for anything else.
+To include descriptive and/or rights metadata with your transfer, you should add a subdirectory called ``metadata`` to the top level of the transfer.
+The metadata directory name is a reserved name in Archivematica; it must not be used for anything else.
+Including the metadata directory ensures that your metadata files are appropriately marked as such in the METS file.

 .. image:: images/transfer-with-metadata.*
    :align: center